Investing in India’s Textiles Sector: Key Points for Foreign Investors

 Production-Linked Incentives scheme

 The government has approved the PLI Scheme for Textiles for MMF apparel, MMF fabrics, and 10 segments / products of technical textiles with a budgetary outlay of INR 106.83 billion.
+The full list of selected beneficiaries (under Part 1 and Part 2) have been released, as of May 3, 2022, with a second round tentatively proposed if the government expands the ambit of the PLI scheme.
+See our article here for the full list of selected applicants – useful knowledge for foreign investors looking to partner with Indian textiles manufacturers.

 Developing indigenous technical textiles manufacturing capacity is a key priority for the government as they have application in several sectors of the economy, including infrastructure, water, health and hygiene, defense, security, automobiles, aviation, etc. and help secure sector efficiencies.